 Morse v.
 Frederick

-This case involved a Juneau, Alaska high school student suspended from school for holding up a banner that read "Bong Hits 4 Jesus" as the 2002 Olympic Torch Relay passed through town.
-Although the student, Joseph Frederick, argued he was off school grounds when he displayed his banner (he was across a public street from his school) and that his nonsensical banner created no disruption, the Supreme Court upheld the school's punishment of the speech as if it occurred on campus, finding that it was reasonable to conclude that the banner conveyed a message of promoting illegal drug use.
+In 2002, students at a high school in Juneau, Alaska were allowed to briefly leave class to stand on a public street across from the school and watch the Olympic Torch Relay pass through town.
+One student, Joseph Frederick, was suspended from school for holding up a banner that read "BONG HiTS 4 JESUS" as the Relay went by.
+Although Frederick argued he was off school grounds when he displayed his banner and that his nonsensical banner created no disruption, the Supreme Court upheld the school's punishment of the speech as if it occurred on campus, finding that it was reasonable to conclude that the banner conveyed a message of promoting illegal drug use.

-In a concurring opinion, Justice Alito wrote, "goes no further than to hold that a public school may restrict speech that a reasonable observer would interpret as advocating illegal drug use....
+In a concurring opinion, Justice Alito wrote that the Court's decision "goes no further than to hold that a public school may restrict speech that a reasonable observer would interpret as advocating illegal drug use....
 [I]t provides no support for any restriction of speech that can plausibly be interpreted as commenting on any political or social issue, including speech on issues such as 'the wisdom of the war on drugs or of legalizing marijuana for medicinal use.'"